mm-maldon/UIBuilder/AI_Python_Genome_Attributes/README.md

     - amount : the number of objects specified to go in the lower right quadrant
 - lower_left(self, amount)
     - amount : the number of objects specified to go in the lower left quadrant
+- place_quad(self, quad, item)
+    - quad : the quadrant the user wants to place assets into
+    - item : the asset the user wnat to place in the specified quadrant
+    - Places an item in the specified quadrant requested by the user
 ## Grid Functions
 - produce_grid(self)
     - More for the initialziation, but it makes basic grids for the initial set of children